Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Muscles Does The Thread The Needle Pose Target?

-The thread the needle pose stretches the middle back, upper back, neck, shoulders, and upper arm muscles.
+From my practice, I've seen how the thread-the-needle pose effectively stretches the middle back, upper back, neck, shoulders, and upper arms.

 Benefits Of The Thread The Needle Pose